-Want to start eating a plant based diet?
+Want to start eating more plant based diet recipes?
 Here’s everything you need to know, including plant based protein ideas and recipes for every meal of the day!

 Want to start experiencing the benefits of a plant based diet?
 You’ve come to the right place.
 Here at A Couple Cooks, we’re experts in plant based cooking, cookbook authors, and advocates for the joy of eating your veggies!
 We’ve devoted our careers to helping show you how to make eating vegetables delicious.
 Turns out, a plant based diet can be one of the most delicious, satisfying ways to eat.
 You’ll just need to start new habits that will result in filling, nutritious meals at every step of the way.
 Ready to get started?

 First things first: let’s define what we’re talking about.
 The term plant based diet and whole food plant based diet (WFPB) have become very popular.
 But what do they actually mean?
 Does it mean you never eat any animal products, like a vegan diet?
 Or consume animal products in moderation?